amoschoomy/calendar/test-strategy.md

 This functionality is done through two methods, the first being navigate_calendar where the user chooses which navigation type to view and reminders and events will be displayed.
 To test this method, path coverage is used to cover all possible paths in this method, there are 6 possible path in this method 2^1+2^1+1+1.

 The second method is get_detailed_event where it returns a string of detailed event selected.
-Branch coverage is used as there is a for loop in the method, so 100% branch coverage will imply 100% statement coverage
+Branch coverage is used as there is a for loop in the method, and a few separate if statements that will test each condition seperately, so 100% branch coverage will imply 100% statement coverage